RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ### 6.5 Limitations and Future Research

 While successful, this work has limitations that suggest future research directions:

 - The TD3 performance results are lower than the results from Fujimoto et al. (2018).
-Implementation improvments should be considered from Raffin Antonin et al (2021) 'Stable Baselines3' repository and further underpin the design rationale.
+Implementation improvements should be considered from Raffin Antonin et al (2021) 'Stable Baselines3' repository and further underpin the design rationale.
-  - Lower peak returns of approximately 1800 and higher standard deviations suggesting lower training instability.
+  - Lower peak returns of approximately 1800 and higher standard deviations suggests training instability.
 - Gradient management during extended training tasks.
 - Investigation of sim-to-real transfer strategies.
 - Implementation and evaluation of Decision Transformers.

 ### 6.6 Final Remarks

 The evolution from REINFORCE to TD3 to Decision Transformers exemplifies the progress in deep reinforcement learning for robotics.
 This research demonstrates that theoretical advances translate to practical improvements.
-As the field continues to advance, the integration of modern architectures like transformers with domain-specific knowledge promises even more dramatic improvements in the future.
+As the field continues to advance, the integration of modern architectures like transformers with domain-specific knowledge present dramatic improvements to scalable models.
+With the potential for real-world applications through faster convergence to robust solutions.

 The extensible framework developed in this project provides a foundation for continued research, enabling rapid prototyping and evaluation of new algorithms.
 As frameworks move toward unified frameworks capable of perception, planning, and control, the lessons learned from this comparative study will inform the practical implementation of advanced locomotion modelling.